graphitemaster/neothyne/docs/STYLE.md

 The use of private, public and protected is encouraged but not required, if how ever it is used, accessor functions should not be prefixed with "get", but mutator functions should.
-An example is provided below
+An example is provided below.

     struct foo {
         void setFoo(int foo) {